Introduction

 Key Defect Resolution Time Metrics:

-• Average time to resolve a defect: The average time it takes to fix a defect from the moment it’s reported to when it’s resolved.
+Average time to resolve a defect: How long does it take to fix a defect from the moment it’s reported?

-• Percentage of defects resolved within a specific time frame: The proportion of defects that are resolved within a predefined period (e.g., 24 hours, one week).
+Percentage of defects resolved within a specific time frame: What proportion of defects are fixed within a set time limit (e.g., 24 hours, one week)?

 8. Analyzing Defect Severity Distribution

-• Percentage of medium and low severity defects: The proportion of defects classified as medium or low severity.
+Percentage of medium and low severity defects: What percentage of defects are lower priority?

 Conclusion